Dasatinib

 Effects on the kidneys

-This treatment can affect how your kidneys work.
-This is usually mild.
-You will have blood tests to check how well your kidneys are working.
-Tell your doctor or nurse if you have blood in your urine (pee) or you are passing urine less than usual.
+This treatment can affect how the kidneys work.
+You will have blood tests and may have a urine sample test to check how well your kidneys are working.

 Tumour lysis syndrome (TLS)